Vivian Voss

 minline.run →

 Semantic CSS framework.
-OKLCH colours, cascade layers, automatic dark mode.
-Five class prefixes that read like English.
+OKLCH colours, automatic dark and light theme via light-dark().
+Forms, buttons, dialogs, complete design system.
 No build step, no configuration.

 GBLN